 GS Paper 3 consists of themes of Technology, Agriculture, Environment, Economic Development, Biodiversity and Security & Disaster management.
 Here we are providing UPSC Mains Exam General Studies Paper 3 Preparation Tips along with the topics and full syllabus analysis.

 Candidate must go through each topic in the civil services general studies paper 3.
-All the questions in general studies paper 3 is compulsory.
+All the questions in general studies paper-III is compulsory.
 Answer the questions in not more than 200 words each.
 One thing must remember, that content of the answer is more important than its length.
-Being tricky by nature, this paper gives you advantage over other aspirants if you score well.
+Being tricky by nature, this paper gives you an advantage over other aspirants if you score well.

 The paper requires both factual and analytical knowledge of the candidate